Setting up a UserGate firewall

 yes

-in the terminal and press Enter.All the resources you need will then be created in the specified folder.
-You can check the new resources and their configuration using the management console
+and press Enter.Terraform will create your resources in the specified folder.
+You can see their detailed description using the management console

 or this CLI command:yc vpc route-table list